 While in Orillia, I traveled via bus to visit my brother in Hamilton.
 During this ride I met a young lady, eating chocolate covered raisins and drinking V-8.
 But she sure enough was pretty.
-Immediately, she spoke of God and Jesus, and how she was rescued from certain death in a car wreck recently.
-She showed me pictures of her in the hospital – definitely not the standard flirting as I was accustomed to!
+Immediately, she spoke of God and Jesus, and how she had been rescued from certain death in a car wreck recently.
+She showed me pictures of her in the hospital – definitely not the standard flirting I was accustomed to!
 I spent the next couple hours chatting with that girl on a bus, and in the Toronto bus terminal.
 When her uncle came to pick her up, I realized I needed to see her again.
 (I just didn’t realize her faith was what made her so appealing, and this same faith was what I needed to understand but wanted to avoid!)

 After we parted, I ended up arriving in Hamilton, and by the end of the night, I had wrote this girl a letter.
 I wonder if she still has that letter.
 I will have to ask her when we have breakfast this morning.
-You see, we maried 8 months later and have been together for close to 40 years now.
-She has been the mother to 5 wonderful kids and been an awesome mate.
+You see, we married 8 months later and have been together for close to 40 years now.
+She is the mother to 5 wonderful kids and been an awesome mate.
 But I am getting ahead of myself for this story.

 Out first date was difficult since every other girl would go to the bar with me to assist in the distracted living I needed.
 Not this girl.
 I was lost as to what we could do.
 Eventually, we ended up at a bowling alley – not a great place for a guy in a cast.
 (I had broke my ankle earlier on a bad acid trip).